Support and training

 New national standards for children and young people in care

-We’re developing national care standards, so everyone has a good understanding of what good quality care means for children and young people.
-This work includes what support caregivers need so you can provide the best possible care experience.
+National care standards have been developed so everyone has a good understanding of what good quality care means for children and young people.
+These standards include what support caregivers need so you can provide the best possible care experience.